Sign Up For Our Latest Updates

 Our need to explain things is innate.
 A random walk down Wall Street simply doesn’t suffice.
 We want something more tangible, something in the news, something non-random.

-There are no shortage of explanations for the recent decline.
+There is no shortage of explanations for the recent decline.
 Take your pick: inflation fears, rising rates, a slowdown in China, the “trade war,” tariffs, housing, etc., etc.

 For passive consumers of news, any of these rationales will serve their purpose (explaining the why) and are more or less harmless.